What hymns are sung around Thanksgiving?

 Figure 2: Annual trends of 27 gratitude and Thanksgiving hymns

 Figure 2 makes it pretty clear that hymns 91–95 really are mostly sung in November and really not very often outside of November.
 The others that made the cut as being Thanksgiving hymns have a burst of currency in November, but not quite as large.
 All Creatures of Our God and King (#62) is also common around Easter and Because I Have Been Given Much (#219) and Count Your Blessings (#241) are common all year but especially in November.
-All the other hymns in Figure 2 either peak at other times of the year (the topic of which will be the subject of later blog posts) and/or have no apparent jump in frequency in November whatsoever.
+All the other hymns in Figure 2 either peak at other times of the year (like Pioneer Day or General Conference) and/or have no apparent jump in frequency in November whatsoever.

 Looking at this plot, I’ll speculate a little bit about what goes on in music coordinators’ heads as they decide what hymns to sing.
 If they’re familiar with the hymnal already, they may knows that hymns 91–95 are Thanksgiving hymns.
 They choose one of those, except maybe Father, They Children to Thee Now Raise (#91) because it’s unfamiliar, too difficult to play for the organist, or some other reason.
 If they think outside the box, they draw on one or more other well-known hymns (All Creatures of Our God and King (#62), Because I Have Been Given Much (#219), and Count Your Blessings (#241)) to fill out their November.
 If the music coordinator is not as familiar with the hymnal, they may turn to the Topics Index and see hymns 91–95 in the Thanksgiving entry, and go from there.
 It appears that very few people turn to the “Gratitude” section of the hymnal.
 Again, this is purely speculation; I have never been a music coordinator, so I’ve never been in a position to regularly choose hymns.
 But if more people did use these other 19 hymns, we should see more of these hymns being sung in November.

 I’ll end this section with an observation that We Thank Thee, O God, for a Prophet (#19) has not been mentioned at all.
 It does not come out as being more common in November and it is not listed in the Gratitude or Thanksgiving entries in the topics index at the back of the hymnal.
 I’ve already shared my feelings about this hymn when I talked about General Conference hymns how it should be thought of as a hymns of praise and thanksgiving rather than a hymn about prophets.
 Again, changing the title to, simply, “We Thank Thee, O God,” might draw people’s attention away from the first line and more to the overall theme.
-Figure 3 here shows the popularity of We Thank Thee, O God, for a Prophet (#19) over the year and you can see that it’s no more popular in November than it is in some other random month like June.
+Figure 3 here shows the popularity of We Thank Thee, O God, for a Prophet (#19) over the year and you can see that it’s no more popular in November than it is in pretty much any other week of the year.

 Figure 3: Frequency of “We Thank Thee, O God, for a Prophet” over the year.